H+: The Digital Series: Background

 The series is based on a future where one-third of the world's population has a neural implant named H+, which connects the human mind to the Internet 24 hours a day.
 The implant was created by a company called Hplus Nano Teoranta, an Irish biotechnology company founded with the intent of improving the medical sector with technology.

-The story begins in medias res (i.e. In the midst of the plot.), depicting the effects of a malicious-hacker's computer virus which infects all of the users of the H+ neural implant, killing-off one-third of the world's population.
+The story begins in medias res, depicting the effects of a malicious hacker's computer virus which infects all of the users of the H+ neural implant, killing off one-third of the world's population.

 Concurrent episodes go back-and-forward in time to different settings, and various characters' viewpoints are used to tell the story.